Skip to Content

 Service Corps

-NPF works with national parks and other partner organizations to engage diverse youth and young adults to serve in teams on service corps crews, tackling top-priority projects such as the removal of invasive species and restoring habitats.
+NPF works with national parks and other partner organizations to engage diverse youth and young adults to serve in teams on service corps crews, tackling top-priority projects such as the removal of invasive species, wildfire fuel management, and mitigation and resiliency, with some projects focused specifically on combatting climate change.

 • A student and a ranger crouch down to examine a sample, held in a plastic container